saezlab/Macau_Synergy_Prediction/README.md

 Use the following scripts (**check_synergy_AZ.Rmd**,**check_synergy_SANGER.Rmd**) to compute the Delta Pathway Activity and predict synergy on new cell lines.

-## Validation on the NCI-ALMANAC dataset
+## Application to the NCI-ALMANAC dataset
 **check_synergy_ALMANAC.Rmd**